14. Travel and Transport for Health Treatment

-If you are prescribed a taxi or taxi-ambulance, you are only entitled to use those who are accredited with the health authority - a taxi conventionné.
-Your doctor should be able to provide a list but if not contact your local health authority.
+If you are prescribed a taxi or taxi-ambulance, you are only entitled to use those accredited with the health authority - a taxi conventionné.
+Your doctor should be able to provide a list but if not, contact your local health authority.
 There is a small excess of €2 per journey that applies on these vehicles.

-You are obliged to use the transport prescribed, accept where you take a less expensive option, when you will then receive reimbursement for your costs.
-Strictly speaking, in the case of ALD patients an alternative form of transport (personal or public) is only reimbursable if you are accompanied by a friend or member of your family.
+You are obliged to use the transport prescribed, except where you take a less expensive option, when you will then receive reimbursement for your costs.
+Strictly speaking, in the case of ALD patients, an alternative form of transport (personal or public) is only reimbursable if you are accompanied by a friend or member of your family.

 In certain circumstances, the authorisation of the health authority (accord préalable) is also required, although this may sometimes be obtained retrospectively.

 Such prior authorisation from the health authority is required for:

 - Long distance travel over 150 kilometres;

 - Regular transport, equivalent to at least four journeys of over 50 kilometres for two months for the same treatment;